t3i8m/KEN2_project/README.md

 # Yinsh

 This project is a Yinsh board game implemented with JavaFX.
 Yinsh is an abstract strategy board game, released in 2003, it is an example of a variation on the classic Connection subcategory of board games.
 The ultimate goal is to form uninterrupted lines of their chips.
 This project includes a custom UI to represent the board and game pieces.
+Paper - https://drive.google.com/file/d/12XkrWH93yCfSt37s_9MYXxEIDgTG2Tzj/view?usp=sharing

 ## Prerequisites
 This project requires;